cms-analysis/HiggsAnalysis-CombinedLimit/docs/index.md

 ## Standalone version

-The standalone version can be easily compiled using the \verb@cvmfs@ as it relies on dependencies which are already installed at [/cvmfs/cms.cern.ch/](/cvmfs/cms.cern.ch/).
+The standalone version can be easily compiled using the `cvmfs` as it relies on dependencies which are already installed at [/cvmfs/cms.cern.ch/](/cvmfs/cms.cern.ch/).

 Access to `/cvmfs/cms.cern.ch/` can be obtained from lxplus machines or via `CernVM`, by adding the `CMS` group to the CVMFS Configuration.
-A minimal `CernVM` working context setup can be found in the CernVM Marketplace under `Experimental/HiggsCombine` or at [https://cernvm-online.cern.ch/context/view/9ee5960ce4b143f5829e72bbbb26d382](https://cernvm-online.cern.ch/context/view/9ee5960ce4b143f5829e72bbbb26d382).
-At least 2GB of disk space should be reserved on the virtual machine for Combine to work properly.
+See instructions for [standalone version](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/#standalone-version-of-combine).
 In case you do not want to use the `cvmfs` area, you will need to adapt the location of the dependencies listed in both the `Makefile` and `env_standalone.sh` files.

 ```
 git clone https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit.git HiggsAnalysis/CombinedLimit